Most people know little or nothing about investing because American public schools refuse to teach investing.

 The White Coat Investor describes advanced finance and investment concepts all professionals, business owners, and freelancers need to understand.
 Most investment books ignore those issues.

-5. How to Invest in Real Estate by Turner & Dorkin
+5. How to Invest in Real Estate

 The Ultimate Beginner’s Guide to Getting Started

 This introduction to real estate investing by two popular podcasters received an average Amazon rating of four and a half stars.
 Dorkin and Turner explain important real estate concepts and tools investors need to understand.
+They also discuss how to evaluate potential investments and avoid common mistakes.

 Dorkin and Turner offer 11 strategies for real estate investment and propose 28 methods for locating great real estate deals.

+Amazon reviewers gave This popular textbook an average rating of four and a half stars.
 They wrote this easy-to-read textbook for investment professionals, but anybody can learn from it.
 One advantage of The Fundamentals is that it does not promote a fund manager’s agenda, method, or philosophy.

-One advantage to The Financial Times Guide is that it lacks an agenda or philosophy.
-Instead, this book will provide an unbiased examination of the stock market for ordinary people.
+One advantage of The Financial Times Guide is that it lacks an agenda or philosophy.

-10. The Elements of Investing by Burton G. Malkiel
+8. The Elements of Investing

 Easy Lessons for Every Investor